 Various local hongwanjis (Jodo Shinshu sect Buddhist temples) fling their doors wide open, inviting all to partake in the Obon dance festivities, marked by a kaleidoscope of vibrantly colored hanging lights, bright orbs leading the way for the spirits to make their paths.
 The famed Bon Odori dances showcase revelers donning beautiful kimonos moving to the beat of thundering taiko drums as they make their ways in a spherical pattern around yagura platforms.
 Also to be enjoyed are cultural craft booths, ono (Hawaiian for absolutely delicious) Japanese fare, like savory udon noodles and Manju (a beloved traditional Japanese sweet treat).

 Every island has its story.
 If visitors listen, the Hawaiian people say, those stories will speak to them.
-Some of these stories may present themselves through the various activities and experiences visitors have while in Kauai.
+These stories reveal themselves through wide recreational opportunities, natural encounters and experiences visitors have while in Kauai.
 Here are four that might speak volumes:

 Take a private breathtaking helicopter tour of Kauai.
 Be brave and fly with the doors open!
 You have that option.
 Either way, those who take off can expect to see the majesty of Manawaiopuna Falls, also known as "Jurassic Park" falls.
 See other sights in this jaw-dropping flight like the 2,000-foot Waipo'o falls and Napali coast with its 3,500-foot sea cliffs plummeting into the vast Pacific.
 The chopper will head to other locations, but the piece de resistance is flying into the Mt.
 Wai'ale'ale crater, a dormant shield volcano.
 Since it's one of the wettest places on the planet, you will see magical emerald green vegetation draped over the mist-covered mountain, with 3,000-foot cascading waterfalls filling each crevice.
 It's truly an awe-inspiring finish to a copter ride of a lifetime.